dpc10ster/RJafrocBook/docs/11-SampleSize1.md

 ### Fig. A
 * This corresponds to `ncp = 0`, i.e., the *central* F-distribution.
-* The integral under this distribution is unity (this is also true for all plots in this vignette).
+* The integral under this distribution is unity (this is also true for all plots in this chapter).
 * The critical value, `fCrit` in the above code block, is the value of `x` such that the probability of exceeding `x` is $\alpha$.
 The corresponding parameter `alpha` is defined above as 0.05.
 * In the current example `fCrit` = 4.102821.
 Notice the use of the quantile function `qf()` to determine this value, and the default value of `ncp`, namely zero, is used; specifically, one does not pass a 4th argument to `qf()`.
 * **The decision rule for rejecting the NH uses the NH distribution of the F-statistic**, i.e., reject the NH if F >= `fCrit`.
 As expected, `prob > fCrit` = 0.05 because this is how `fCrit` was defined.